-In the entire Back To The Future trilogy, the "present" date is October 26, 1985 (2015 is the future, 1885 and 1955 are the past).
-Exactly 25 years later on October 26, 2010 the entire Back To The Future trilogy was released on Blu-ray in a 25th Anniversary Edition.
+In the Back to the Future trilogy, the "present" date is October 26, 1985 (2015 is the future, 1885 and 1955 are the past).
+Exactly twenty-five years later on October 26, 2010, the trilogy was released on Blu-ray in a 25th Anniversary Edition.

-The man in the saloon with barbed wire that Doc Brown converses with is not named but is John Warne Gates, whom was a salesman for the Southern Wire Company of St. Louis, Missouri, which merged with the wire company of William Edenborn to form Braddock Wire Company, from which Consolidated Steel and Wire Company was organized in 1888.
-With the help of Chicago attorney Elbert Henry Gary he created a monopoly in the US wire industry in 1898 with American Steel and Wire Company, which was sold in 1901 to J.P.
+The man in the saloon with barbed wire, with whom Doc Brown converses, is not named, but is John Warne Gates, who was a salesman for the Southern Wire Company of St. Louis, Missouri, which merged with the wire company of William Edenborn to form Braddock Wire Company, from which Consolidated Steel and Wire Company was organized in 1888.
+With the help of Chicago attorney Elbert Henry Gary, he created a monopoly in the U.S. wire industry in 1898 with American Steel and Wire Company, which was sold in 1901 to J.P.
 Morgan in a deal (also negotiated by Gary) to become part of the new U.S. Steel conglomerate.1.
 Gates was a founder of The Texas Company which became the Texaco oil company.
 This is another reference to the Texaco company which is represented in the first and second movie and (due to this reference) in all time frames.